joseywoermann/pihole-blocklists/README.md

 # pihole-blocklists

-My personal Pi-hole blocklists, mean to be used in addition to a comprehensive blocklist such as [StevenBlack/hosts](https://github.com/StevenBlack/hosts).
+My personal Pi-hole blocklists, meant to be used in addition to a comprehensive blocklist such as [StevenBlack/hosts](https://github.com/StevenBlack/hosts).

 ---